Stevanus-Christian/Android-CRUD-MySQL-Retrofit/README.md

 # How To Use
 1. Clone or Download this project
+2. Create a website
-2. Create and then import database "id18651426_dbmotogp"
+3. Create and then import database "id18651426_dbmotogp"
-3. Make API for CRUD data
+4. Make API for CRUD data
-4. Run this project on Android Studio
+5. Run this project on Android Studio
-5. Enjoy
+6. Enjoy

 # License
 <b>Do What The F*ck You Want To Public License</b>